rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 * SDKCF-5601: Fixed close button's content label accessibility warnings.
 * SDKCF-5900: Refactored code to remove most of the suppressions for code smells.
 * SDKCF-5948: Added tooltip campaigns feature.
+* SDKCF-6009: Fixed issue on campaign not displayed after going to background.
+* SDKCF-6025: Added Push Primer opt-in tracking for Android 13 and up devices.
+Please see [usage](#push-primer-tracker) section for details.

 ### 7.2.0 (2022-09-28)
 * SDKCF-5038: Refactored event logging logic and campaign repository to align with iOS.